mikespencer/generator-ad/README.md

 `grunt`: Builds the project, starts a local server and watches for changes.

-`grunt server`: Starts a local server and watches for changes.
+`grunt serve`: Starts a local server and watches for changes.

 `grunt build`: Builds the project.